50Fifty/auth-scheduled-backup/README.md

 To run the integration tests, you first need to [set up a Firebase project](https://firebase.google.com/docs/projects/learn-more) and [install the Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli).
 The integration tests are created to test connections to external services such as Firebase Authentication and Cloud Storage.

-To run the integration tests, run the following command:
+To run the integration tests, run the following command in the `extension` folder:

 `npm run test:integration`